 First Prize: $350, Second Prize: $150.

 All registrants* will receive a free one-year membership to the Society of Nematologists (SON)!

 *maximum of 30, on a first-come first-served basis

 The Foundation received four submissions for the new Science and Art Contest.
-All the entries will be evaluated by an international panel of Nematologists to determine the winners and all participants automatically receive a free one year membership to the SON.
+All the entries were evaluated by an international panel of Nematologists to determine the winners and all participants automatically received a free one-year membership to the SON.
 Congratulations to all the participants!
 View all the submissions below.

 Submission by Benjamin Joshua, Oziegbe Emmanuel and Oragbon Nathaniel is composed of a video describing the life and impact of Nathan Cobb, as well as an artistic series of drawings and a poem in honour of nematodes.

 Authorship: Benjamin Joshua, Georg-August-Universität, Oziegbe Emmanuel, University of Ibadan and Oragbon Nathaniel, University of Ibadan.